directus/directus/.changeset/tasty-trees-hunt.md

 '@directus/sdk': patch
 ---

-Fixed directus_extensions endpoint not categorized as a system collection.
+Fixed directus_extensions endpoint not categorized as a system collection